lostatc/retain-sync/docs/zielen.1.rst

         Don't retrieve files from the remote directory.
 This still de-initializes the local directory, but leaves it with whatever files are already in it.
-Remote files stay in the remote directory, and symlinks to remote files are removed from the local directory.
+Remote files stay in the remote directory, and symbolic links to remote files are removed from the local directory.
         This option supersedes **--keep-remote**.

 **list**
     Print a table of all profiles names and the paths of their local